Leaders.com

 2. Leaders Help People Fulfill Needs

-Effective leadership establishes a personal connection with others.
+Effective leadership development establishes a personal connection with others.
 That includes helping people fulfill their needs.
 If someone believes that a leader truly understands their feelings and concerns, they are more likely to follow them.
 With that comes increased confidence and feelings of security.

 3. Leaders Resolve Conflicts